- Ages 4+

 Yes, snacks are available.

-The Observatory has not told us if they are fully pushchair friendly.
+No, The Observatory have stated they are not pushchair friendly.

 The Observatory has not told us if they are dog friendly.